Migrating a database from a third-party PostgreSQL cluster to Managed Service for PostgreSQL

 Create the required resources:

-Create a Managed Service for PostgreSQL target cluster with any suitable configuration.
-Note that:
+Create a Managed Service for PostgreSQL target cluster in any suitable configuration.
+In which case:

-- The PostgreSQL version must be the same or higher than the version in the source cluster.
+- The PostgreSQL version must be the same or higher than in the source cluster.
 You cannot perform migration while downgrading PostgreSQL version.

 - When creating a cluster, specify the same database name as in the source cluster.